rails-engine/role_core/README.md

 ##### Check permission

-Permssions you've defined will translate to a virtual model (a Class which implemented ActiveModel interface), `permission` would be an attribute, `group` would be a nested virtual model (like ActiveRecord's `has_one` association).
+Permissions you've defined will translate to a virtual model (a Class which implemented ActiveModel interface), `permission` would be an attribute, `group` would be a nested virtual model (like ActiveRecord's `has_one` association).

 So you can simply check permission like: